Hasheem Thabeet: Oklahoma City Thunder (2012–2014)

 On 11 July 2012, Thabeet signed with the Oklahoma City Thunder.
-On 26 November 2012, in a 114–69 win over the Charlotte Bobcats, Thabeet recorded his first career double-double with 13 points (a career high) and 10 rebounds.
+On 26 November, in a 114–69 victory over the Charlotte Bobcats, he recorded his first career double-double with 13 points (a career high) and 10 rebounds.

 Grand Rapids Drive (2014–2015)

 On 26 August 2014, Thabeet was traded to the Philadelphia 76ers in exchange for a trade exception and a 2015 protected second-round draft pick.
-On 1 September 2014, he was waived by the 76ers.
+Six days later, he was waived by the 76ers.

 On 25 September 2014, Thabeet signed with the Detroit Pistons.
-However, he was later waived by the Pistons on 20 October 2014.
+However, he was later waived on 20 October.

 On 1 November 2014, Thabeet was acquired by the Grand Rapids Drive of the NBA Development League as an affiliate player of the Pistons.
 In 49 games for the Drive, he averaged 8.6 points and 6.2 rebounds per game.

 In July 2015, Thabeet joined the NBA D-League Select Team for the 2015 NBA Summer League.